BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 # Goods

 - Goods - either final end or a step to happiness:
+    - Instrumental vs Non-Instrumental:
         - Instrumental - needed for non-instrumental goods
         - Non-instrumental - needed for themselves
+    - Internal vs External:
         - Internal - in our control
         - External - out of our control
+    - Qualified vs Unqualified:
         - Qualified - it's good only within some circumstances
         - Unqualified - it's good in all circumstances
+    - Moral vs Non-Moral (Advantage and Disatvantage):
+        - Moral
+        - Non-Moral (Advantage and Disadvantage)

 # Values